Deep learning based numerical approximation algorithms for stochastic partial differential equations: Abstract

 \section{Abstract}

-In this article we introduce and study a deep learning based approximation algorithm for solutions of stochastic partial differential equations (SPDEs).
-In the proposed approximation algorithm we employ a deep neural network for every realization of the driving noise process of the SPDE to approximate the solution process of the SPDE under consideration.
-We test the performance of the proposed approximation algorithm in the case of stochastic heat equations with additive noise, stochastic heat equations with multiplicative noise, stochastic Black--Scholes equations with multiplicative noise, and Zakai equations from nonlinear filtering.
-In each of these SPDEs the proposed approximation algorithm produces accurate results with short run times in up to 50 space dimensions.
+In this article, we introduce and analyze a deep learning based approximation algorithm for SPDEs.
+Our approach employs neural networks to approximate the solutions of SPDEs along given realizations of the driving noise process.
+If applied to a set of simulated noise trajectories, it yields empirical distributions of SPDE solutions, from which functionals like the mean and variance can be estimated.
+We test the performance of the method on stochastic heat equations with additive and multiplicative noise as well as stochastic Black–Scholes equations with multiplicative noise and Zakai equations from nonlinear filtering theory.
+In all cases, the proposed algorithm yields accurate results with short runtimes in up to 100 space dimensions.